nawrockie/vadr-flu-paper-supplementary-material/vadr-train-test-output/00README-vadr-train-test-output.txt

 # train.fluA.gb.10000.vadr.sqa
 #
 # There are 12 additional sets of 4 files, created by using different
 # models (the 'FLAN' and 'FLAN-ntonly' rows in table 5).
-The 6 files
+The 6 sets of
-# with '.fo.' in their names correspond to the 'FLAN' rows and were
+# files with '.fo.' in their names correspond to the 'FLAN' rows and
-# created with this command:
+# were created with this command:
 #
 # v-annotate.pl -f -r --mdir $VADRFLUDIR/flan --mkey flu-flan --atgonly \
 # --alt_fail extrant5,extrant3 --xnocomp --nomisc <fastafile> <outdir>
 #
-# The 6 files with '.nto.' in their names correspond with
+# The 6 sets of 4 files with '.nto.' in their names correspond with
 # 'FLAN-ntonly' and were created with this
 # command:
 #